ethereum/EIPs/EIPS/eip-web3-access.md

 * Users MUST be able to approve or reject web3 access.
 * Web3 MUST be exposed to websites after user consent.
 * Environments MAY continue auto-exposing web3 if users can disable this behavior.

-_Note: This proposal intentionally omits platform-specific details like messaging protocols, and instead chooses only to detail a high-level strategy that can be applied agnostically of platform or available APIs._

 ### Immediate value-add